Informative Planning in the Presence of Outliers: Related Work

 \section{Related Work}

-Informative planning has attracted growing interest especially in the scenario of autonomous environmental monitoring~\cite{dunbabin2012robots}.
+Informative planning has attracted growing interest, especially in the application of autonomous environmental monitoring~\cite{dunbabin2012robots}.
 Informative planning extends the optimal sensor placement problem~\cite{krause2008near} by considering the traversal costs and motion constraints of the mobile robots.
 Starting from the seminal work~\cite{chekuri2005recursive}, various recursive greedy algorithms have been proposed~\cite{singh2007efficient, meliou2007nonmyopic, hollinger2009efficient}.
-These methods are based on the \emph{submodularity} of the objective function and provide performance guarantee.
+These methods are based on the \emph{submodularity} of the objective function and provide a performance guarantee.
 The submodularity requirement has been relaxed to \textit{monotonicity}~\cite{binney2013optimizing}.
 Dynamic programming (DP) based methods do not require the objective function to have these special properties.
-In~\cite{cao2013multi}, a sequence of informative waypoints are selected via DP by assuming the underlying map to be in a rectangular and sliced shape.
+In~\cite{cao2013multi}, a sequence of informative waypoints is selected via DP by assuming the underlying map to be in a rectangular and sliced shape.
 This framework was extended to arbitrary continuous space by connecting the informative waypoints via traveling salesman problem solver~\cite{ma2016information}.
-Integrated with online sparse Gaussian processes, this framework is lifted to online planning~\cite{ma2018data}.
-To achieve efficient informative planning, Hollinger et.\ al.~\cite{hollinger2014sampling} extends sampling-based motion planner, e.g., rapidly-exploring random tree, to robotic information gathering algorithms.
-Recently, this framework has been developed to online variants~\cite{schmid2020efficient, ghaffari2019sampling}.
+This framework is lifted to online planning by integrating sparse GPs~\cite{ma2018data}.
+To develop an efficient planner, \citet{hollinger2014sampling} extend sampling-based motion planners to robotic information gathering algorithms.
+Recently, this framework has been extended to online variants~\cite{schmid2020efficient, ghaffari2019sampling}.
 Monte-Carlo tree search (MCTS) based methods are conceptually similar to sampling-based informative planners and have recently garnered great attention~\cite{arora2018multi,best2019dec,morere2017sequential,chen2019pareto,flaspohler2019information}.
 Instead of randomly growing the search tree, the MCTS expands tree nodes in a best-first search manner~\cite{browne2012survey}.
-Sine Gaussian processes have been the \textit{de facto} standard for modeling spatio-temporal phenomena in many environmental monitoring applications, Bayesian optimization becomes a natural choice for informative planning~\cite{marchant2012bayesian, bai2016information, ling2016gaussian}.
+Since Gaussian processes have been the \textit{de facto} standard for modeling spatiotemporal phenomena in many environmental monitoring applications, Bayesian optimization becomes a natural choice for informative planning~\cite{marchant2012bayesian, bai2016information, ling2016gaussian}.
 New frameworks for informative planning are constantly emerging with attractive mechanisms such as evolutionary methods~\cite{popovic2017online, Popovic2020informative, hitz2017adaptive} and imitation learning~\cite{choudhury2018data}.
+Many of the existing works employ GPR as the probabilistic model.
+Compared to the large body of work in informative planners, investigations on the probabilistic model in the informative planning framework are relatively sparse.
+Methods using online sparse GPs~\cite{ma2017informative} have been proposed to tackle the computational bottleneck.
+The mixture of GPs~\cite{luo2018adaptive, ouyang2014multi} has also been applied to capture environmental non-stationarity.
+Different from the existing efforts, we investigate the effects of sensing outliers on model learning and informative planning.
+To the best of our knowledge, this is the first time that outliers in informative planning have been discussed.